Koala633/hostbase/README.md

 Coming in future:

-Freeradius rogue AP attack based on the login only to directlty grab the key without webserver or redirection (NOT TESTED YET).
+Freeradius rogue AP attack based on the login only to directly grab the key without webserver or redirection (NOT TESTED YET).

 Maybe i will include a WPS attacks too.